36. Cass-Koopmans Model with Distorting Taxes#

 We present two ways to approximate an equilibrium:

-The second method is a root-finding algorithm that minimizes residuals from the first-order conditions of a consumer and a representative firm.
+• The second method is a root-finding algorithm that minimizes residuals from the first-order conditions of the consumer and representative firm.

 36.2.
 The Economy#